Aachen Free Tour - Photo 1

 • Open on Tue, Wed, Sat, Sun

-Over 5,000 years of history await you on this free tour of Aachen, the capital of Charlemagne's empire, home to the oldest cathedral in Northern Europe.
+Over 5,000 years of history await you on this free tour of Aachen, the capital of Charlemagne's empire and home to the oldest cathedral in Northern Europe.

 Tour Details

 At the indicated time, we'll meet at Marktplatz, the heart of Aachen.
-From there, we'll start this free tour and discover important monuments of the city of Charlemagne.
+We will start this tour by discovering the important monuments of the city of Charlemagne.

-We'll stop in front of the Town Hall, a Gothic style building constructed between 1353 and 1414 on the ruins of a palace, significant as a political and social meeting place.
+We'll stop in front of the Town Hall, an impressive Gothic style building built between 1353 and 1414.
+It has served as a key political and social meeting place in the city.

-Next, we'll visit the Aachen Cathedral, dating from construction that began in 787, recognized as the first World Heritage Site in Germany and the oldest cathedral in Northern Europe.
+The tour continues to the Aachen Cathedral, a structure that began construction in 787.
+It is the first World Heritage Site in Germany and the oldest cathedral in Northern Europe.

-We will admire various fountains of Aachen, including the 18th-century Elissenbrunnen and the Puppenbrunnen, known for its design with bronze puppets.
+Next, we'll admire the various fountains of Aachen, highlighted by the Elissenbrunnen, from the 18th century, and the Puppenbrunnen, known for its unique bronze puppet design.

-Finally, we'll visit the Money Fountain before concluding our tour after 1 hour and 45 minutes of sightseeing in Aachen.
+Finally, we will visit the Money Fountain, concluding our tour after 1 hour and 45 minutes of sightseeing in Aachen.

 Groups

-This free tour does not accept reservations for groups of more than 6 people.
-For larger groups, a private tour of Aachen is recommended.
+This free tour does not accept reservations for groups larger than 6 people.
+For larger groups, please consider a private tour of Aachen.

 Included